 The course is intended for advanced undergraduates or masters' students in either mathematics or computer science.
-The prerequisite is COMPSCI 250 or MATH 455, both courses in discrete mathematics emphasizing the mathematical method of definition and proof.
+The prerequisite is COMPSCI 250, a course in discrete mathematics emphasizing the mathematical method of definition and proof.
 A grade of B or better is normally required in this prequisite course, but override applications will be considered, particularly from students with later courses such as COMPSCI 311 or MATH 411 that demonstrate the kind of reasoning that will be needed here.
 Applications should be made via the on-line CICS override form linked from this page.

-The textbook is Applied Combinatorics by Alan Tucker, available through the UMass Amazon virtual bookstore and elsewhere.
+The textbook is Introduction to Enumerative and Analytic Combinatorics by Miklos Bona, available through the UMass Amazon virtual bookstore and elsewhere.
 Most homework assignments will be taken from the text.

 The course is using the Moodle course management system.
 Basic information about the course will be on this site, and specifics of the course will be off of the Moodle main page.

 Announcements (12 August 2020):